mf5y/Impala/README.md

 - `email` for the email of the poster
 - `subject` for the subject of the post

-When the user wants to create a list, he send a 'POST' request to `/site/` with the following properties
+When the user wants to create a list, he send a `POST` request to `/site/` with the following properties

 - `name` for the name of the list
 - `description` for a description of the list